tashri-dev/tashri-dev/README.md

 <!-- TODO: Add last video link -->

-- 🔭 Software Engineer @ tribal.credit, always looking for new challenges.
+- 🔭 Software Engineer, always looking for new challenges.
-- 🔭 graduated Intern @ITI .net Full Stack Program
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
 - 📫 How to reach me: taha.ashri96@outlook.com.